DavoDC/SSF2Replays/README.md

 Here is [my YouTube channel](https://www.youtube.com/channel/UC4xPDj5h-MRmTaa8-xIBfaA/videos) where I upload recordings of some of these replays.

-I created a program to analyse these replays: [ReplaysAnalyser](https://github.com/DavoDC/ReplaysAnalyser).
+I created a program to analyse these replays: [Replays Analyser](https://github.com/DavoDC/ReplaysAnalyser).

 ### Reply Dates
 The oldest replay in this repo is from **11th January 2021**.